PLEASE NOTE the trail is now closed to all traffic. Please observe all “no trespassing signs.” Thank you!

 Click here for a spreadsheet on species/flower bloom times in the park.

-The Putnam Trail runs through state-protected wetlands and city-designated Forever Wild Preserves and Here (which is a map included in the VCP Masterplan).
+The Putnam Trail runs through state-protected wetlands and city-designated Forever Wild Preserves and (map included in the VCP Masterplan).
 Van Cortlandt Park’s wetlands are YO-1 classed wetlands — the highest classification.
 NYSDEC described this area in 1987: “This wetland has a diversity of wetland communities seldom equaled in Bronx County and contains habitat types found nowhere else in the Bronx.”
 The wetlands are protected by the state and federal government.
 At one time there were 224,000 acres of freshwater wetlands in the city which is down to 2,000 acres today.
 The area meets New York State’s definition of environmentally-sensitive area by offering aquifer recharge, open space, unique character, wetlands and wildlife habitat.
 (NYS Environmental Quality Bond Act of 1986)

 The trail being improved is an opportunity to improve the health of wetlands, lake, and river, and ultimately the health of every New Yorker.